Not used this year

-Sunday Between March 4 (or March 3 in a Leap Year) and March 7 Inclusive,
+Sunday Between March 4 and March 7 Inclusive or

 Sunday Between May 29 and June 4 Inclusive, if after Trinity Sunday.

 Proper 4, Ordinary Time 9

 Read the passage at the bottom of this post: Matthew 7:21-29, The Message or Matthew 7:21-29, The New Revised Standard Version (NRSV).